hackforla/peopledepot/docs/how-to/add-model-and-api-endpoints.md

    Fixtures are reusable code that can be used in multiple tests by declaring them as parameters of the test case.
 In this example, we show both defining a fixture (recurring_event) and using another fixture (project).

+   Note: The conftest file is meant to hold shared test fixtures, among other things.
+The fixtures have directory scope.

+   Add the following to app/core/tests/conftest.py

    ```python
    @pytest.fixture
    def recurring_event(project):